 Food and Nutrition: FCC homes and CDC programs provide all infant jar food, cereal and teething biscuits.
 FCC homes and CDC programs offer some iron-fortified formula for infants.
 These specific USDA CACFP approved formulas are free of cost and parents/guardians have the option to decline.
 Parents/guardians are responsible for preparing bottles and providing an adequate number of bottles labeled with the date and child's first and last name.
-Please allow a few minutes as staff must acknowledge receipt of the bottles from the parents when the child is dropped off.
-Parent will be contacted when the number of bottles are not sufficient for the day.
+Parent will be contacted when the number of bottles are not sufficient.

 All bottles must have caps.
-Approved bottles to include specially made non- breakable glass bottles are accepted.
-Medications or cereal will not be mixed with formula/breast milk.
-Bottles for infants will only contain formula or breast milk.
+Specially made non- breakable bottles are accepted.
+Medications or cereal may not be mixed with formula.
+Bottles for infants (under 12 months) may only contain formula or breast milk.
 Parents will have infant bottles prepared and ready to feed when they enter the care.
 Whole milk is allowed for children over 12 months (in a cup).